l3nkz/harp-ae/Readme.md

 make
 ```

-Last, install the kernel and the generated device tree to your boot partition and make it the
-default boot option.
+Last, install the kernel to your boot partition and make it the default boot option.
 This part depends on your distribution.
-For Debian you can use the following
+For Debian you can use the following steps:
-steps:

 ```
 make bindeb-pkg